Chapter 2 Using R to Do Data Analysis

 Note that all of the new labels are in quotes and the different parts of the command are separated by commas.
 You will get an error message if you do not use quotes and commas appropriately.

 Making these slight changes to the graph improved its appearance and provided additional information to facilitate interpretation.
-Going back to the illustrated panes, the cartoon student asked R for a histogram of a specific variable from a specific data set that they had previously told R to load, and R gave them this nice looking graph.
+The cartoon student asked R for a histogram of a specific variable from a specific data set that they had previously told R to load, and R gave them this nice looking graph.
 That, in a nutshell, is how this works.
-The cartoon student is happy and ready to learn more!
+The cartoon student is happy that they have learned a lot, and they are ready to learn more!

 Now that you have already used R a bit, we need to cover a bit of terminology that sheds light on how R operates.
 It is no accident that this discussion takes place after you have already been using R. From a learning perspective, it is important to have a bit of hands-on experience with the tools you will be using before getting into definitions and terminology related to those tools.
 Without walking through the process of using R to produce results, much of the following discussion would be too abstract and you might have trouble making the connections between terminology and actually using R. As you will see, we have already been using many of the terms discussed below.